kartik-narang007/Learning-Typescript/03 Number and Boolean/Readme.md

     it will show all the methods related to the number.
   Now it doesn't matter if i put a decimal behind it .

+## Boolean

+    let isLoggedIn: boolean = false;

+if you add a "." after the isLoggedIn you will see a boolean method named "valueOf".